Inferring Pluggable Types with Machine Learning: Encodings

 \subsubsection{Clustering}

-In most machine learning projects, one cleans the dataset by pruning outliers.
+In machine learning projects, one typically cleans the dataset by pruning outliers.
 Instead of trying to visualize the different kinds of graphs so that we can prune outliers by hand, we clustered the dataset using k-means clustering and trained a separate model for each cluster.
 We chose a value of k=5 by minimum within-cluster variation with the elbow method~\cite{cui2020introduction}.
-This method raised the overall F1 score by an average of approximately 0.5, so it is critically-important to overall model performance.
+This method raised the overall F1 score by approximately 0.5, so it is critically-important to overall model performance.